Master of Social Work (Qualifying)

 • 2 years full-time teaching in delivery over 4 semesters;

-• 1000 hours of mandatory work-based practicum;
+• 1000 hours of mandatory work-based practicum with at least 500 hours undertaken in a direct

 • Each semester will run over 12 weeks;